 JDRF has just funded a new Australian islet transplantation research project with the potential to revert type 1 diabetes.
 The benefits of islet transplantation Pancreatic islet transplantation is a life-saving and life-changing treatment currently available for people with type 1 diabetes (T1D) who are unaware of their dangerously low blood glucose levels (known as ‘severe […]

-JDRF has funded a new Australian research project which may allow those with type 1 diabetes (T1D) to regenerate lost pancreatic cells During T1D development, the immune system mistakenly attacks the insulin-producing beta cells in the pancreas.
+JDRF has funded a new Australian research project which may allow those with type 1 diabetes (T1D) to regenerate lost pancreatic cells.
+During T1D development, the immune system mistakenly attacks the insulin-producing beta cells in the pancreas.
 This leads to the loss and destruction of beta cells, meaning that people with T1D are no longer […]

 A new study suggests that giving antivirals shortly after a type 1 diabetes (T1D) diagnosis may preserve the body’s ability to produce insulin.
 Recent results from a clinical trial published in the prestigious Nature journal have suggested that administering the antivirals pleconaril and ribavirin can preserve beta cell function in children and teenagers recently diagnosed […]